-- Identify research and write a paper on a current food protection or regulatory issue and the impact on the U.S. food safety system.
+- Identify research and write a 10 page publishable article on a current food protection or regulatory issue and the impact on the U.S. food safety system.

 - Write a paper, create a poster and oral presentation for delivery at the AFDO Conference.

 Fellows must attend seminars in their entirety to receive a Certificate of Completion.